-It may not be possible for you to pay down your principal every month or even every year.
-Remember that most mortgage contracts will allow you to make additional payments to your principal at any time.
-Whenever you come into extra cash, consider using this rule to pay an additional one-time payment on mortgage principal.
+It may not be possible for you to pay more every month or even every year.
+Remember that almost all mortgage contracts will allow you to make additional payments to your principal at any point during repayment.
+You can benefit from this rule to pay down your mortgage principal when you get some extra money.

 Do you have a question regarding a mortgage program?